Directed Reading Program in Mathematics@UF

 What is the DRP?

-The Directed Reading Program is a mentoring initiative designed to give motivated undergraduates an opportunity to delve into advanced mathematics topics under the guidance of a graduate student mentor.
+The Directed Reading Program is a mentoring initiative designed to give motivated undergraduates an opportunity to explore advanced mathematics topics under the guidance of a graduate student mentor.
 Over the course of a semester, each student-mentor pair/group meets regularly to work through a math paper or book chapter(s), culminating in a brief presentation at the end of the term.

 The original DRP was started by graduate students at the University of Chicago over a decade ago and has had immense success.
 It has since spread to many other math departments who are members of the DRP Network.